+Stay agile

-Stay agile: Whilst you need to know what you are trying to achieve, in the uncharted landscape of Al, heavy planning, long development cycles, and huge investments, all increase risks.
-Successful Al pioneers have a clear objective but explore different approach through agile iterative real-world experimentation.
+While you need to know what you are trying to achieve, in the uncharted landscape of AI, heavy planning, long development cycles, and huge investments, all increase risks.
+Successful AI pioneers have a clear objective but explore different approaches through agile iterative real-world experimentation.

-Take a joined-up approach:
+Take a joined-up approach

-Ensure everyone understand what they are trying to achieve, not just what they are doing.
+Ensure everyone understands what they are trying to achieve, not just what they are doing.
 In large complex organizations, it's common to assign actions without understanding.
-For example, a department will be told to setup sensing devices to capture data, during a clinical trial, without fully understanding how that data will be used.
-Years later the data team will come to that data and find it isn't what they need.
+For example, a department will be told to set up sensing devices to capture data during a clinical trial, without fully understanding how that data will be used.
+Years later, the data team will come to that data and find it isn't what they need.

-Employ the right expertise:
+Employ the right expertise

-Al is complex and needs people not just technology.
-These are new techniques and often companies don't have the specialist skills to harness them.
+AI is complex and needs people, not just technology.
+These are new techniques and often, companies don't have the specialist skills to harness them.

 Successful AI projects need knowledge of relevant AI techniques (of which there are many), and of devices and data.
-They also need domain expertize to bring understanding of what the data means in the real world, e.g. biochemical interactions or human biological functions.
-And, in the patient centric world, they need experts who understand what this means for patient quality of life.
+They also need domain expertise to bring an understanding of what the data means in the real world, e.g., biochemical interactions or human biological functions.
+And in the patient-centric world, they need experts who understand what this means for patient quality of life.